Welcome to today's edition of the Rush 24-7 podcast.

 They can't explain what they believe in, but they believe in something else.

-So they run around and say we must listen.
+So they run around and say, we must listen.

 What do we got to do?

-We gotta listen, learn, and lead.
+We got to listen, learn, and lead.

 So they don't know what they believe.

-All they know is, and I'm I'm I'm telling you that the elephant in the room is abortion, pro-life, and that just the fact that these people hate that it's a political issue, that is an issue that has defined the Republican Party, they wish it would go away, they don't care about it one way or the other.
+All they know is, and I'm telling you that the elephant in the room is abortion, pro-life, and that just the fact that these people hate that it's a political issue, that is an issue that has defined the Republican Party.

 These people are not conservatives.